With this reversible cheerleader outfit by Crafty Lil Turkey your doll can be ready to cheer for a Home or Away Game in a simple flip!

 This PDF sewing pattern is designed to fit 14.5" dolls such as WellieWishers™.
 Make a matching big sister outfit with the 18" version.

-Recommended Supplies: Lightweight cotton, linen, voile, etc.
+Recommended Fabrics: Lightweight woven cotton, linen, voile, etc. NOT suitable for knits.

 Skill Level: Intermediate

 What You Get: One 19 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides full color step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.

 Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.